BlueCutOfficial/css-modules-to-scoped-css/README.md

 ### 4. Each CSS file is a CSS module _versus_ each component has its CSS module

 In ember-css-modules, each CSS file in your `app/styles/` folder is considered a CSS module, and all the classes in there are scoped.
 This approach allows you to scope the CSS of route controllers.
 For instance, the local CSS of your `application.hbs` is expected to be defined in `app/styles/application.css`.
-The class names transform also applies to `app/styles/app.css`.
+The class names transform also applies to `app/styles/app.css` (this questionable behaviour is the purpose of [an issue](https://github.com/salsify/ember-css-modules/issues/195), but let's consider the addon as it is here).
 Each time you want to apply a style globally using a class name, you need to use `:global` pseudo-selector.

 ember-scoped-css is more... "scoped".
 The idea of this addon is to scope your components CSS by creating a `component.css` alongside a `component.hbs`.
 On the other hand, `app/styles/app.css` contains global CSS, and if you have other global CSS files they should be explicitly imported.